genitejohnmark-a11y/johnmark-portfolio/README.md

  Projects

   Inventory Management System
-A system designed to track, manage, and organize product stocks efficiently.
+A Java NetBeans-based Inventory Management System developed in Computer Programming 2 (ComProg 2).
-**Tech used:** Java, MySQL
+This system manages products, stocks, and inventory records.

   E-Commerce Website (YOUR FIT)
 A simple online shopping website with product display and user-friendly interface.